multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 ### Deploying the contract, second try

 Now that the blockchain knows about our account, it's time to try the deploy again.
-Run the `deploy` snippet again and let's see the results.
+Run the `deploy` command again and let's see the results.
 Make sure you save the contract address. mxpy will print it in the console for you:

 ```bash
 INFO:cli.contracts:Contract address: erd1qqqqqqqqqqqqq...